SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 start-up.

 Finally, SWIFT outputs two YAML files at the start of a run.
 The first one ``used_parameters.yml`` contains all the parameters that were used for this run, **including all the optional parameters left unspecified with their default values**.
 This file can be used to start an exact copy of the run.
 The second file, ``unused_parameters.yml`` contains all the values that were not read from the parameter file.
 This can be used to simplify the parameter file or check that nothing important was ignored (for instance because the code is not configured to use some options).
+Note that on restart a new file ``used_parameters.yml.stepno`` is created and any changed parameters will be written to it.

 The rest of this page describes all the SWIFT parameters, split by section.
 A list of all the possible parameters is kept in the file